The Theory of Bodily Tides. The Models and the Physics: Abstract

 \section{Abstract}

-Any model of tides is based on a specific hypothesis of how the geometric lag $\delta_1$ depends on the tidal-flexure frequency $\chi$.
-Some authors put $\delta_1 \sim\chi^0$, the others set $\delta_1\sim\chi^1$.
-The actual dependence determined by the planet's rheology.
+Description of tides is based on the form of dependence of the geometric lag $\delta_1$ on the tidal-flexure frequency $\chi$.
+Some authors put $\delta_1\sim\chi^0$, others set $\delta_1\sim\chi^1$.
+The actual dependence of the lag on the frequency is complicated and determined by the planet's rheology.
 A particular form of this dependence will fix the form of the frequency dependence of the tidal quality factor $\,Q\,$.
-Since at present we know the shape of the function $Q(\chi)$, we can reverse our line of reasoning and single out the appropriate frequency-dependence of the lag.
-The dependence is different from those employed hitherto, and makes a considerable alteration in the theory of tides.
+Since at present we know the shape of the function $Q(\chi)$, we can reverse our line of reasoning and obtain the appropriate frequency-dependence of the lag.
+Employment of a realistic dependency $Q(\chi)$ renders considerable changes in the timescales defined by tidal dynamics.

-The second alteration is needed to evade some difficulties inherent in Kaula's model.
-Kaula's expansion is divergent for eccentricities higher than a certain value.
-It is also subject to ``Goldreich's admonition": due to nonlinearity, the quality factors introduced for higher harmonics are badly defined (Goldreich 1963).
-To avoid these predicaments, we abandon the expansion and introduce an instantaneous tidal frequency that bears a dependence upon the moon's true anomaly (concept prompted by the WKB approximation in quantum mechanics).
-We also introduce an overall quality factor, the only $\,Q\,$ factor emerging in the model.
-This factor is a function of the instantaneous tidal frequency and therefore it, too, depends on the true anomaly.

-The third alteration will be our departure from the popular belief that $\,Q\,$ is inversely proportional to the ``tangential lag" (the angle $\delta_1$ subtended at the planet's centre between the moon and the bulge).
-That this is correct only in the limit of a circular equatorial orbit was pointed out by Kaula (1968) -- see the caveat preceding his derivation of formula (4.5.19) for the damping rate.
-Generalisation of Kaula's formula to a finite eccentricity and inclination yields extra terms.
-These become leading on crossing the synchronous orbit, when the ``tangential lag" vanishes.
-We show, by some different method, that in the general case $\,Q\,$ is interconnected, in the standard way, not with the ``tangential lag", but with the overall lag $\,\delta\,\equiv\,\sqrt{(\mbox{{tangential~lag}})^{\textstyle{^2}}+\,( \mbox{radial~lag})^{\textstyle{^2}}\,}\,$.
-While the ``tangential lag" $\,\delta_1\,$ originates because the location of the bulge lags, the``radial" lag comes into play since the height of the bulge lags too.

-It turns out that, for an arbitrary eccentricity and inclination, the total lag and the instantaneous $\chi$ and $Q$ are always interconnected via the same relations as in the trivial case of an equatorial circular orbit.
-This makes our model concise and self-explanatory.

-The model addresses only the land tides, and therefore is intended to be a tool for exploring the dynamics of the Martian satellites.
-It is applicable to the Earth-Moon system only for the aeons preceding the formation of oceans.